Share on Facebook

 Everything is bigger in Texas… and China, apparently.

-Series II models made its official debut at the 2012 Geneva Motor Show and the British company has arrived to this year's Beijing Motor Show with their extended wheelbase variant of the Phantom.
+The Rolls-Royce Series II models made its official debut at the 2012 Geneva Motor Show and the British company has arrived to this year's Beijing Motor Show with their extended wheelbase variant of the Phantom.
 China is the largest market in the world for EWB models and Rolls hopes to capitalize with their ultra-luxurious Phantom EWB.
 The Extended Wheelbase Phantom Series II features redesigned front and rear bumpers with rectangular light apertures and LED daytime running lights.

 "I am proud to present our new benchmark of automotive luxury in China.
 No other luxury product comes close to Phantom Extended Wheelbase in staging an object of exquisite beauty, effortless opulence and grand theatre.
 I am delighted that our discerning Chinese clients continue to value Phantom Extended Wheelbase so highly.
 And with the changes for Series II I am confident that it will continue to retain its position at the very pinnacle of the ultra-luxury goods marketplace for many years to come," said Torsten Muller-Otvos, CEO of Rolls-Royce Motor Cars.
 The interior packs some modern tech, including an 8.8-inch smart-screen.